boudlal/vuejs-mini-project/README.md

 -The code is well structured and free of any ambiguity.
 It is easily readable for any vueJs developer.
 Hence, no need for a a lot of comments.

+-I uploaded the project with firebase config, so it be easy for running.

 ## Used modules
 axios: Make http requests and supports promises